jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ![Opiod epidemic](https://www.cdc.gov/drugoverdose/images/epidemic/2018-3-Wave-Lines-Mortality.png)

 _This is one example of frontline pain.
-Frontline paid is what new technology is supposed to solve.
+Frontline pain is what new technology is supposed to solve.
 To evolve solutions faster, Main Street must step up and become player gods who believe in a new philosophy.
 Credit: [CDC](https://www.cdc.gov/drugoverdose/epidemic/index.html)._

 ## Setting Up Our Story